Amanullah Khan

-His rule was marked by dramatic political and social change, including attempts to modernise Afghanistan along Western lines.
+Amanullah's rule was marked by dramatic political and social change, including attempts to modernize Afghanistan along Western lines.
 He did not fully succeed in achieving this objective due to an uprising by Habibullah Kalakani and his followers.
 On 14 January 1929, Amanullah abdicated and fled to neighbouring British India as the Afghan Civil War began to escalate.
-From British India, he went to Europe, where after 30 years in exile, he died in Zürich, Switzerland on 26 April 1960.
+From British India, he went to Europe, where after 30 years in exile, he died in Zürich, Switzerland, on 26 April 1960.
 His body was brought to Afghanistan and buried in Jalalabad near his father Habibullah Khan's tomb.